Linnea87/charge-together/README.md

 ### Entity Relational Diagram

 As part of designing my website, I planned and drew my models on my Ipad using [Figma](https://www.figma.com/).
-The planned models may differ from the result, and some planned models may not be implanted in the final result

 ![erd-diagram](documentation/entity_relational_diagram/erd-diagram.png)

 ## Design